1ahmedharris/docker-image-builder/README.md

 GitHub Actions CI/CD Pipeline:
 Automates building Docker images and pushing images to AWS ECR.

-AWS ECR Integration:
-Docker images are built, then pushed to AWS ECR repository.
-IAM roles and policies are configured to ensure secure access.

 ## Steps to use Dockerfile
 1. Clone the Repository
 git clone  https://github.com/1ahmedharris/Docker-Image-Builder.git